DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/data-source-wizard/connect-to-a-json-data-source/specify-json-data-location.md

 # Specify JSON Data Location

-This wizard page allows you to specify the location of the JSON-formatted data:
+This wizard page allows you to specify a Web Service Endpoint URI, a filename, or a string with JSON content.
+If you choose the **Web Service Endpoint** option, you can configure a connection string with URI path parameters and query parameters.

-- Web Service Endpoint URI
+- Web Service Endpoint

     ![](../../../../../../images/eurd-win-JSON-URISource.png)